IoannisKaragiannis/LinearAlgebra/README.md

 }
 ```

 If you run the above mentioned script you should get something similar to this.
-It depends on your machine.
-MACHINE DETAILS: Intel® Core™ i3 CPU M 330 @ 2.13GHz × 4 (64-bit), 8GB RAM.

 ```
 addition of two squared (4x4) matrices lasted 0.001 [ms]